A Complete Guide To What Is An AP Seminar Exam

 The AP Seminar exam is an Advanced Placement exam offered by the College Board that assesses students’ skills in conducting research, evaluating sources, and presenting arguments.
 The exam is designed to measure students’ abilities to engage in inquiry-based learning, work collaboratively, and communicate effectively.

 The AP Seminar course is part of the AP Capstone program, which is a series of two courses that also includes the AP Research course.
 Students usually appear for the AP Seminar in Grade 11 & later take upon AP Research in their Grade 12 to complete the AP Capstone course.
-The program is designed to provide students with the skills and knowledge needed to succeed in college-level coursework and beyond.

 What Is AP Capstone Diploma?